tlswg/tls13-spec/draft-ietf-tls-tls13.md

 PSK was established and the session where it was used.
 This binding transitively includes the original handshake transcript, because that transcript is digested into the values which produce the Resumption Master Secret.
-This requires that both the KDF used to produce the RMS and the MAC used to compute the binder be collision resistant.
+This requires that both the KDF used to produce the resumption master secret and the MAC used to compute the binder be collision resistant.
 These are properties of HKDF and HMAC respectively when used with collision resistant hash functions and producing output of at least 256 bits.
 Any future replacement of these functions MUST